 And the government will be upon His shoulder.

 And His name will be called

 Everlasting Father, Prince of Peace” (Isaiah 9:6 ).

 born of a woman,

 The phrase “born of a woman” is an implied reference to the Virgin Birth.
-Having eternally existed as God, Jesus took on human flesh by being born to a woman.
-This refers to the true humanity of Christ.
-The Greek term for “born” means “became.”
-Jesus came into a new state of being.
+Having eternally existed as God, Jesus took on a human body by being born to a woman.
+The incarnation depicts the true humanity of Christ.
+The Greek term for “born” means “became;” Jesus came into a new state of being.
 He lived in the state of being as God, but now He takes on the state of being as a man.
-The birth of Christ is not a beginning but a becoming.
+The birth of Christ is not a beginning for Him but a becoming.

 born under the law